Maniek5k/PyTest/README.md

 Tests are run by PyTest automatically (to run just enter /tests folder and type in terminal: pytest)

-# Whole repository is available as DOCKER!
+# Whole repository is available as DOCKER IMAGE!

 To run it you need to run command, having your docker installed:
     docker run maniek5k/pytest